Heat (perfume): Midnight Heat

 Midnight Heat was released in July 2012 following Heat Rush.
 It is packaged in a purple bottle.
 According to Beyoncé's official website, "For [her], fragrance is an essential accessory to highlight your inner radiance, confidence and sex appeal.
 Midnight Heat is the ultimate evening scent, sensual and enticing with just a hint of mystery."
-The perfume's top notes are described as dragonfruit, apricot and starfruit; middle notes of orchid, tulip and peony; and base notes of sandalwood, patchouli and amber.
+The perfume's top notes are described as dragon fruit, apricot and starfruit; middle notes of orchid, tulip and peony; and base notes of sandalwood, patchouli and amber.
 A poster for the fragrance was released on July 18, 2012, and shows Beyoncé wearing a purple mini-dress.
 Idolator's writer X. Alexander wrote that she looked "appropriately regal in purple in her new fragrance art" while Julee Wilson of The Huffington Post wrote that the advertisement "definitely screams sensual".
 Gaby Wilson of MTV commented that the photo appropriately sets the mood for the midnight perfume further praising Beyoncé's look.
 Ambika Mutto of VH1 gave a negative review for the poster, writing that she was "really disappointed" because the image was "boring and literal".
 She noted, "Sexy hair flying, sexy dress in a color reminiscent of midnight, on a rooftop against the midnight sky — we get it."
 A writer of the website Digital Spy praised the scent, writing that it empowers "your inner diva" and added that "there will be no Single Ladies left if you wear this".
 At the 2013 StyleBistro Awards, Midnight Heat was nominated in the category for Best New Fragrance.